 Looking to provide your students with real data for them to examine and analyze?
 Struggling to engage your students with tangible examples of climate change and evolutionary processes?
 This workshop will provide you with freely available resources and train you in how to use them.

-This will be a free workshop and will provide teachers with the knowledge of how to access paleontological-related material, background on the content, and hands-on experience with the activities.
-The workshop will instill confidence in teachers in using the material as they get questions answered and learn the content directly from the experts prior to utilizing the lessons in their own classrooms.
-Teachers will leave with a thumb drive with informational content, lesson plans, other relevant information, and a new network of professionals to consult.
+This will be a free workshop and will provide educators with the knowledge of how to access paleontological-related material, background on the content, and hands-on experience with the activities.
+The workshop will instill confidence in educators in using the material as they get questions answered and learn the content directly from the experts prior to utilizing the lessons in their own classrooms.
+Educators will leave with a thumb drive with informational content, lesson plans, other relevant information, and a new network of professionals to consult.